 The session layer is responsible for setting up, managing and then tearing down sessions between presentation layer entities.
 This layer also provides dialog control between devices or nodes.

-These three layers are the upper layers which define how the application within the end stations will communicate with each other and with users.
+These three layers are the upper layers that define how the application within the end stations will communicate with each other and with users.

 Below are the four lower layers which define how data is transmitted end to end.